 Top 10 Traditional Texas Holiday Foods

-November marks the beginning of the holiday season and most people around the country will stick to the traditional oven-baked turkey with stuffing and apple pie, while Texans bring out the turducken, cornbread and empanadas!
+November marks the beginning of the holiday season and most people around the country will stick to the traditional oven-baked turkey with stuffing and apple pie, while Texans bring out the turducken, cornbread and empanadas in our Dallas, Fort Worth or Alamo Heights Homes!
 The holidays are always a great excuse for us Texans to indulge in the amazingly savory food that is infused with unique German-American and Mexican-American cultures.
+Someone should really write a cookbook full of these recipes.
+If you’re up to the challenge, one of these Freelance Ghostwriters can do all the hard work for you.
 Although Texans see these great foods all year long, here are the top 10 Texas holiday foods that are a must at any holiday gathering.
+The Texas lifestyle is iconic in many ways and the food reflects that.
+Many Americans dream of living here in one of the spacious Texas ranches that we have all over our great state.

 10. Smoked BBQ Turkey